 A group of concerned citizens has banded together to oppose a Bill opposing conversion therapy.
 They point out the proposed legislation now before the BC Legislature is poorly drafted, being both too vague and too broad.

-An explanatory note with the Bill (the Sexual Orientation and Gender Identity Protection Act) states:
+An explanatory note with the Bill (Sexual Orientation and Gender Identity Protection Act) states:

 This Bill prohibits